"Why do people go to a place just like the last place they were?"1

 an exhibit at the Southwest Virginia Museum Historical State Park reflects how much white men are emphasized at Virginia heritage sites

 What's missing?
 The slave quarters, housing the laborers who made the gentry so wealthy, were intended to be out of sight, back of the "big house."
-Only now are the visitors to the historic homes being offered a chance to learn about the other residents on the plantations, and to see archeological excavations of the foundations of the other structures so the people whose houses are now "out of sight" won't be "out of mind."
+Now visitors to the historic homes are being offered a chance to learn about the other residents on the plantations, and to see archeological excavations of the foundations of the other structures so the people whose houses are now "out of sight" won't be "out of mind."

 slave quarters with interpretive sign